Actionable Tips to Implement TODAY

 Videos can get a lot of attention.
 Make fun videos of personalities doing fast and easy makeup tutorials using your products.

-A maximum of 13 posts a day can get you a long way in your marketing efforts.
+Between one to three posts and stories a day can get you a long way in your marketing efforts.
 Just make sure that you keep your brand in mind, and your target audience as well.

 Product Giveaways and Promotions